Things to Do in Queens, New York

 Citi Field (Home of New York Mets)

-Citi Field is a stadium located in Flushing Meadows–Corona Park in the New York City borough of Queens.
-Completed in 2009, it is the home baseball park of Major League Baseball's New York Mets.
-Citi Field was built as a replacement for the adjacent Shea Stadium, which opened in 1964 next to the site of the 1964–1965 World's Fair.
+Located near our hotel, Citi Field is the new home of the New York Mets baseball stadium.
+Completed in 2009, Citi Field was built as a replacement for the adjacent Shea Stadium, which opened in 1964 next to the site of the 1964–1965 World's Fair.